JackBogart/battleship/README.md

 ### Todo

+- Add messages about type of ship sunk
+- Add ability to set name
+- Implement drag and drop system
+- Polish the intelligence of computer moves
+- Implement two player mode
 - Redesign the page layout.
 Currently it uses a very generic layout that I made on a whim.
 - Add dark mode